 - a maximum of $50,000 in total to all people injured in the accident.

 Often you will see a third number in a listing of Nevada auto insurance (for instance 25/50/20).
 The third number represents property damage liability insurance.
-This property damage coverage applies to damages you cause to another person’s car or other property.
+This coverage applies to damages you cause to another person’s car or other property.

 2. Whom does it protect?